 - Trouble remembering what we planned to pack for the whole week after grocery shopping

-- Trouble thinking of EASY things to make that don’t require a microwave
+- Lack of EASY things to make that don’t require a microwave

 - Even if we get #1 through #4 figured out, a lot of the easy options aren’t as healthy (or cost effective) as we’d like for them to be.

-So, being the organizer/planner that I am (or try to be), I was determined this year to do something about these problems!
+So, being the organizer/planner that I hope to be, I was determined this year to do something about these problems!